Call / WhatsApp No.: +91 - 9711133683 | Email : info@blissayurveda.com

 • Bhava Prakash

-1. Kaya Chikitsa (Medicine)
+1. Kayackikitsa (Medicine)

 2. Shalya Tantra (Surgery)

-3. Shalakya Tantra (Branch of Eye, Ear, Nose, and Throat.)
+3. Shalakya Tantra (Branch of Eye, Ear, Nose and Throat.)

-4. Kaumarabhritya (Paediatrics, Obstetrics, and Gynaecology.)
+4. Kaumarabhritya (Paediatrics, Obstetrics and Gynaecology.)

-5. Graha Chikitsa or Bhoot Vidya (Psychiatry)
+5. Graha chikitsa or Bhoot Vidya (Psychiatry)

 6. Agada Tantra (Toxicology)

-7. Rasayana (Nutrition, Rejuvenation, and Geriatrics.)
+7. Rasayana (Nutrition, Rejuvenation and Geriatrics.)

 8. Vajikarana (Aphrodisiacs)

-Now Ayurveda has several other new branches like Dravyaguna (Materia Medica of Ayurveda), Rasa Shastra (Science of minerals & Vedic Chemistry), and Panchkarma, etc. dealing with all the aspects of life from grass level to subtle level.
-Ayurveda deals with two objects – first, to preserve the health of the healthy individuals (preventive) and other to alleviate the disorders in diseased individuals (curative).
-Thus preventive measures get the first position in Ayurveda which indicates the priority of following proper lifestyle and food habits.
+(Science of minerals & Vedic Chemistry) and Panchkarma etc. dealing all the aspects of life from grass level to subtle level.
+Ayurveda deals with two objects – first, to preserve the health of healthy individual (preventive) and other to alleviate the disorders in diseased individual (curative).
+Thus preventive measures get first position in Ayurveda which indicates the priority of following proper life style and food habits.